-W Energy Software’s Chief Revenue Officer, Mark Hill, authored a featured article in E&P Magazine’s May 2020 digital publication.
+W Energy Software’s former Chief Revenue Officer, Mark Hill, authored a featured article in E&P Magazine’s May 2020 digital publication.
 Titled ‘Empowering The Back Office’, Hill discusses how the choice of accounting software could be holding companies back from significant cost savings and efficiency.

 Wall Street, investors, and stakeholders are shining a bright light on the energy industry’s negative cash flow problem.
 Virtually every independent oil and gas company needs to tighten operations to drive costs down — the question is where and how?
 In a world where elimination or tightening of multimillion-dollar drilling programs are the leading indicators of belt-tightening, an often overlooked area of opportunity that has been exploited by the best run companies is their back-office operations.